bradleeharr/bradleeharr/README.md

 I'm Bradlee

-I hold a a master's degree in Computer Engineering and a bachelor's degree in Electrical Engineering
+I hold a master's degree in Computer Engineering and a bachelor's degree in Electrical Engineering

 I'm currently a Software Engineer at [CymSTAR](https://www.cymstar.com/).